 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-The rules outlined below apply both to claimants of the housing costs element (HCE) of Universal Credit (UC) as well as to claimants of Housing Benefit (HB).
-Although, for most people, new claims for HB are no longer possible; they will have to claim Universal Credit to get support with their housing costs.
+The rules outlined below apply to claimants of the housing costs element (HCE) of Universal Credit (UC) and Housing Benefit (HB) claimants.
+For most people, new HB claims are not possible, and they will have to claim UC to get support with their housing costs.

-The Department for Work and Pensions (DWP) administers and delivers Universal Credit, whereas local authorities continue to deliver Housing Benefit.
+The Department for Work and Pensions (DWP) administers and delivers Universal Credit, whereas local authorities administer Housing Benefit.

-Guidance on rules outlined below is provided in the DWP’s Advice for Decision Makers (ADM Chapter F2) (PDF 208 KB) in terms of their application to claimants of the HCE of Universal Credit.
+Guidance on rules is provided in the DWP’s Advice for Decision Makers (ADM Chapter F2) (PDF) in relation to applications for the HCE of Universal Credit.
 For convenience, this is referred to and quoted below.
-Equivalent and very similar guidance concerning the application of these rules in Housing Benefit can be found in the Housing Benefit Guidance Manual (PDF 361 KB)
+Equivalent and similar guidance concerning the application of these rules in Housing Benefit can be found in the Housing Benefit Guidance Manual (PDF).

 Is it possible to claim the housing costs element of Universal Credit or Housing Benefit when renting from a close relative?

-To be entitled to help with housing costs through the HCE of UC or HB, a person must be ‘liable’ to make rent payments, which means their rent agreement must be legally enforceable.
-A person may be considered as liable to pay rent, and therefore entitled to benefit support for housing costs, if they rent a property from a relative who does not reside with them.
+To be entitled to help with housing costs through the HCE of UC or HB, a person must be ‘liable’ to make rent payments.
+This means their rent agreement must be legally enforceable.
+A person may be considered as liable to pay rent, and entitled to benefit support for housing costs, if they rent a property from a relative who does not reside with them.

 What is meant by close relative?